 Islamic Jurisprudence (Fiqh) Perspective

-Jurists have traditionally allowed a light, disciplined tap in theory, but they emphasize it must not be harsh or injurious .
+Jurists have traditionally discussed a non-severe disciplinary measure in theory, but they emphasize that it must not be harsh, injurious, humiliating, or retaliatory.
 Here are some key points from Islamic jurisprudence:

 Ethical and Logical Analysis in Islam